cse467/cse467/README.md

 ## Course materials
-We will follow chapters from multiple books, including Introduction to Computer Security, Matt Bishop, ISBN: 0321247442 The Algorithmic Foundations of Differential Privacy, by Cynthia Dwork and Aaron Roth We will make use of many other online resources including tutorials and frameworks:
+We will follow chapters from multiple books, including [Introduction to Computer Security](https://www.amazon.com/Introduction-Computer-Security-Matt-Bishop/dp/0321247442) by Matt Bishop and
+[The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf) by Cynthia Dwork and Aaron Roth.

+We will make use of many other online resources including tutorials and frameworks:

 - [Google’s DP Librar](https://github.com/google/differential-privacy)